 - Fixed Costs – Also referred to as overhead costs, these represent costs the marketing organization incurs that are not affected by level of production or sales.
 For example, for a manufacturer of writing instruments that has just built a new production facility, whether they produce one pen or one million they will still need to pay the monthly commercial mortgage for the building.
 From the marketing side, fixed costs may also exist in the form of expenditure for fielding a sales force, carrying out an advertising campaign, and paying a service to host the company’s website.
 These costs are fixed because there is a level of commitment to spending that is largely not affected by production or sales levels.

-- Variable Costs – These costs are directly associated with the production and sales of products and, consequently, may change as the level of production or sales changes.
-Typically variable costs are evaluated on a per-unit basis since the cost is directly associated with individual items.
+- Variable Costs – These costs are directly associated with the production and sales of products, and may change as the level of production or sales changes.
+Typically, variable costs are evaluated on a per-unit basis since the cost is directly associated with individual items.
 Most variable costs involve costs of items that are either components of the product (e.g., parts, packaging) or are directly associated with creating the product (e.g., electricity to run an assembly line).
-However, there are also marketing variable costs such as coupons, which are likely to cost the company more as sales increase (i.e., customers using the coupon).
+However, there are also marketing variable costs, such as certain promotional expenses (e.g., cost of redeemed coupons) that could fluctuate based on sales volume.
 Variable costs, especially for tangible products, tend to decline as more units are produced.
 This is due to the producing company’s ability to purchase product components for lower prices since component suppliers often provide discounted pricing for large quantity purchases.